hadley/adv-r/Subsetting.md

 # Subsetting

-R's subsetting operators are powerful and fast, and mastering them will give you much power.
+R's subsetting operators are powerful and fast, and mastering them allows you to succinctly express complex operations.
 Subsetting allows you to express common data manipulation operations very succinctly, in a way few other languages can match.
 Subsetting is a natural complement to `str()`: `str()` shows you the structure of any object, and subsetting allows you to pull out the pieces that you're interested in.

 Subsetting is a hard to learn because you need to master a number of interrelated concepts: